rubuslab/depot_tools/recipes/README.recipes.md

 Args:
   gclient_config: The gclient configuration to use when running bot_update.
     If omitted, the current gclient configuration is used.
+  fetch_checkout_tags: When true, the root git repo being checked out will
+    also fetch any tags referenced from the references being fetched.
+When a repo has many references, it can become a performance bottleneck, so avoid tags if the checkout will not need them present.
   disable_syntax_validation: (legacy) Disables syntax validation for DEPS.
     Needed as migration paths for recipes dealing with older revisions, such as bisect.